 Self-invested personal pension (SIPP)

 Whether you are employed, self-employed or not working, another option is to set up a self-invested personal pension (SIPP).
-You can either set one up yourself via an online investment platform, such as Hargreaves Lansdown, or a robo-adviser (like Nutmeg or Wealthsimple).
+You can either set one up yourself via an online investment platform, such as Hargreaves Lansdown, or a robo-adviser (like Nutmeg or Wealthify).
 Alternatively, you may wish to enlist the services of a financial adviser, stockbroker or wealth manager.

-If you are looking to set up your own stakeholder pension, it is possible to do this via the large pension providers, such as Aviva.
+If you are looking to set up your own stakeholder pension, it is possible to do this via the larger pension providers, such as Aviva.
 You can apply to do this if you are under 75, live in the UK, or you or your spouse work overseas for the UK government.

 How much should I contribute to my pension?